Supraspinatus muscle: Repair

 A 2016 study evaluating the effectiveness of arthroscopic treatment of rotator cuff calcification firmly supported surgical intervention.
 Calcification of the supraspinatus tendon is a major contributor to shoulder pain in the general population and is often worsened following a supraspinatus tear.
 The results of the study included the return to sports and original functionality of 95.8% of the patients after a mean of 5.3 post-operative months.
 A significant decrease in pain was observed over time following removal of the calcification.
 The study showed the overall effectiveness of arthroscopic procedures on shoulder repair, and the lack of risk experienced.
 Before surgery, supraspinatus tendonitis should be ruled out as the cause of pain.

+Paralysis

+The suprascapular nerve which innervates the supraspinatus can be damaged along its course in fractures of the overlying clavicle, which can reduce the person's ability to initiate the abduction.